 Grievance 2: Nobody Reads Our Communication!

-At one time or another we’ve had the “why doesn’t anyone read our communication?!” moment, and I get it.
-We work hard to craft thoughtful, well-written communication, and if people would just read it, everything would go according to plan.
+At one time or another, we’ve had the “why doesn’t anyone read our communication?!” moment, and I get it.
+We work hard to craft thoughtful, well-written communication.
+If people would just read it, everything would go according to plan, right?
 But the reality is that some people don’t read or may never read your messages because it’s just not important to them.

 You read that right.
 I didn’t say they don’t have time, I said it’s not important.

 There is a lot going on in people’s lives these days, and we are competing with more communication than ever before.
 That means people are prioritizing what they choose to invest time on.
 In turn, we need to prioritize what we ask employees to focus on.
 While I’m a firm believer in communicating the “why” in all messages to employees, sometimes the “what” is enough.